strivesolutions/flutter_empire/example/README.md

-# Empire Counter Example
+# Current Counter Example

-This is a version of the classic Flutter Counter App example, implemented using Empire.
+This is a version of the classic Flutter Counter App example, implemented using Current.

 ## Running The Example